garden-io/garden/CONTRIBUTING.md

 1. **Checkout to the `latest-release` branch**.
 2. The next step depends on the release type:
     * If you're making the first pre-release:
-        1. Reset `latest-release` to `master` with `git reset --hard origin/master`
+        1. Reset `latest-release` to `master` with `git reset --hard origin/master`.
         2. Run `./bin/release.ts preminor|prepatch`.
-    * If you’ve already created a prerelease, e.g. `v1.2.3-0`, and want to create a new prerelease `v1.2.3-1` which includes fixes merged to master since `v1.2.3-0` was created, do the following:
+    * If you’ve already created a pre-release, e.g. `v1.2.3-alpha.0`, and want to create a new pre-release `v1.2.3-alpha.1` which includes fixes merged to master since `v1.2.3-alpha.0` was created, do the following:
-        1. Checkout to `latest-release` and cherry-pick the appropriate commits from `master`
+        1. Checkout to the most recent pre-release branch, in this case `v1.2.3-alpha.0`, and cherry-pick the appropriate commits from `master`.
-        2. Then checkout to the version branch: `git checkout release-v1.2.3-0`
-        3. Rebase the version branch with the release branch: `git rebase latest-release`
-        4. Run `./bin/release.ts prerelease`
+        2. Run `./bin/release.ts prerelease`.
+    * If you’re ready to make a proper release, do the following:
+        1. Checkout to the most recent pre-release branch, e.g. `v1.2.3-alpha.1`.
+        2. Remove all the `bump version...` commits.
+E.g. by using `git rebase -i <hash-before-first-version-bump>` and `drop`-ing the commits.
+In this case we drop `chore(release): bump version to v1.2.3-alpha.0` and `chore(release): bump version to v.1.2.3-alpha.1`.
-    * If you’re ready to make a proper release, run `./bin/release.ts minor | patch` from `latest-release`.
-This way, the version bump commits created by the prereleases are omitted from the final history.
+        3. Run `./bin/release.ts minor | patch`.
+This way, the version bump commits and changelog entries created by the pre-releases are omitted from the final history.
 3. If you're making a pre-release you're done, and you can now start testing the binaries that were just published to our Github [Releases page](https://github.com/garden-io/garden/releases) (**step 4**).
 Otherwise go to **step 5**.
 4. Manual testing (using the pre-release/release binary)
     * On a **Windows** machine, run `garden dev --hot=vote` in the `vote` example project.